-Fixed Term and Permanent Exclusions
+Suspension and Permanent Exclusions

-Exclusion is seen as a last resort after all other attempts to modify behaviour have failed.
-Exclusion serves several purposes, including:
+Under exceptional circumstances, the Head of Academy may issue a suspension or permanent exclusion.
+Suspension or permanent exclusion is seen as a last resort after all other attempts to modify behaviour have failed.

+Suspension or exclusion serves several purposes, including:

-- To maintain high standards of behaviour in academy - To ensure the safety and well-being of all staff and children.
+- To maintain high standards of behaviour in academy - To ensure the safety and well-being of all staff and children

-Under exceptional circumstances, the Head of Academy may issue a fixed term or permanent exclusion.
-If the Head of Academy excludes a child, they will inform the parents immediately, giving reasons for the exclusion.
-Parents will be informed that they can appeal against the decision to the AAB.
-The Head of Academy will follow the LA guidelines and would inform the LA, and the AAB.
-After an exclusion a reintegration meeting will take place with the pupil and parents, where a support plan will be agreed.
+If the Head of Academy suspends or excludes a child, they will inform the parents immediately, giving reasons for the suspension or exclusion and information on how parents can make representations about the decision.
+The Head of Academy will follow the Trust's reporting system and inform the Executive Principal Team (and the Local Authority where appropriate).
+After a suspension a reintegration meeting will take place with the pupil and parents, where a support plan will be agreed.
 We would expect to see an eradication of the problem behaviour at the point of the child returning to academy.
 If not, the Head of Academy will consider permanently excluding the child.
-Permanent exclusion is very rare and is for violence and behaviour which puts children and /or staff at risk.
-The clerk to AAB receives a copy of the exclusion letter and an official exclusion form is sent to the LA.
-The AAB will be informed annually of the number and types of exclusions.